wsmelton/old_github_io/_posts/2017-10-30-powershell-debugging.md

 An alternative is to just fill your script(s) with `Write-Output` and `Write-Debug` statements.
 Which work, but is time consuming to put in on something you already wrote.
 As well, removing it and hoping you don't forgot a statement can be a bit embarrassing to deal with if you already released the changes.

-Using either the PowerShell debugger itself or debugging features in your PowerShell editor of choice makes it much more efficient to find bugs and work on them.
+Using either the PowerShell debugger itself or debugging features in your PowerShell editor of choice makes it much more efficient to both discover bugs and dig into how something may work.

 _TL;DR_: This post will go over debugging as it pertains to PowerShell and the editor Visual Studio Code ("VS Code" or just "Code").